xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 |Tejas Lad, Technical Marketing Engineer (telad@cisco.com)|

 ## Overview
-In [Previous Artcile](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-1/), we discussed how to setup a segment routing v6 (SRv6) transport on the NCS 500 and NCS 5500 platforms.
-In this article, we will explore setting up layer 3 services over the SRv6 transport.
+In [Previous Article](https://xrdocs.io/ncs5500/tutorials/srv6-transport-on-ncs-part-1/), we discussed how to setup a segment routing v6 (SRv6) transport on the NCS 500 and NCS 5500 platforms.
+In this article, we will explore setting up layer 3 vpn services over that SRv6 transport.

 ## Topology